joshuacook/redhat/doc/report.md

 toc: true
 color: blue
 documentclass: report
 abstract: The purpose of this project is to solve a Kaggle competition using manually constructed neural networks and reinforcement learning techniques.
 The [competition](https://www.kaggle.com/c/predicting-red-hat-business-value) in question is sponsored by Red Hat.
 Given situational (an "action" data set) and customer (a "people" data set) information, the goal is to predict customer behavior for a given action.
 Customer behavior is a binary classification; customers either take an action or they do not.
 This project will use these two data sources and neural network/reinforcement learning techniques to prepare an algorithm capable of predicting outcomes against a third situational (a "test action" data set) source.
 The infrastructure designed and built for this project is informed by and informs the work, [*the Containerized Jupyter Platform*](https://leanpub.com/thecontainerizedjupyterplatform).
-This work is accompanied by a set of [Jupyter notebooks](http://joshuacook.me:8003/tree/ipynb) and a docker-compose.yml file that can be run in order to validate all information here presented.
+This work is accompanied by a set of [Jupyter notebooks](http://joshuacook.me:8003/tree/ipynb) and a docker-compose.yml file that can be run in order to validate all information here presented. **Note**: the data set as provided has bebeen scrubbed of all information.
+All attributes have generic names like `attribute_1`, `attribute_2`, etc, all characteristics are `characteristic_1`, `characteristic_2`, etc, and all outcomes are `outcome_1`, `outcome_2`, etc. As such the competition presents an interesting challenge, in which domain knowledge is completely useless.
+The competition is in essence a "pure machine learning problem."
 ---

 # Definition